Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Fluctuation Effects

-The results of the minimization of the second order free-energy as a function of the gas parameter $k_F a_s$ are shown in Fig.~\ref{snd}.
+The results for the scalar magnetization of the minimization of the second order free-energy as a function of the gas parameter $k_F a_s$ are shown in Fig.~\ref{snd}.
 As mentioned above, fluctuation effects induce a first order first transition at $T \leq T_{ \text{tcp}}$ ($T_{\text{tcp}}\approx 0.25\: T_F$)~\cite{Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009} for SU($N= 2$).
-However, soft-mode fluctuations make the first order transition even more abrupt in SU($N>2$) symmetric systems at all studied temperatures.
+By contrast, particle-hole fluctuations only makethe first order transition even more abrupt in SU($N>2$) symmetric systems at all studied temperatures.

 In Fig.~\ref{bd} (top panel), we show the first-order phase boundary between the paramagetic gas and the itinerant ferromagnet for SU$(N = 3, 4, 6)$, up to $T = 0.5\: T_F$.
-Both the boundary obtained using the UHF and the minimization of the 2nd-order free-energy are shown.
-Notice that the overall effect of the fluctuations is to shift the phase boundary between the paramagnetic gas and the itinerant ferromagnet to lower values of $k_F a_S$.
-In the studied temperature range, we did not find evidence for a tri-critical point like the one that exists for SU($N=2$).
-This means that the first order character of the transition is already well captured by MF theory and fluctuations only enhance it.
+Both the boundary obtained using the UHF and minimization of the free-energy up to second order are shown.
+Notice that the overall effect of fluctuations is to shift the phase boundary to lower values of $k_F a_S$.
+In the studied temperature range, we did not find a tri-critical point like the one observedfor SU($N=2$).
+This confirms the expectation that the first order character of the transition is already well captured by mean-field theory and fluctuations only enhance it.

-In the lower panel of Fig.~\ref{bd} we show the phase boundary as a function of the number of components $N$ and the temperature, as obtained by minimization of the second-order free energy.
+In the lower panel of Fig.~\ref{bd} we show the phase boundary as a function of the number of components $N$ and temperature, as obtained by minimization of the free energy up to second order in $k_F a_s$.
 Note the general trend that larger $N$ shifts the boundary to lower values of $k_F a_s$, although caution must be exercised as the boundary lies in a region where $k_F a_s \sim 1$, which is beyond the validity of the second-order free-energy.
 Nonetheless, it is worth pointing out that the overall trend of shifting the transition to lower $k_F a_s$ is also captured by the UHF calculations.

-Finally, let us point out that we have checked that numerical integration of the second order free-energy yields the same results as integration using the formula obtained by Kanno~\cite{Kanno_PTP_1970}.
+Finally, let us point out that we have checked that numerical integration of the second order free-energy yields the same results at $T=0$ as integration using the formula obtained by Kanno~\cite{Kanno_PTP_1970}.
 The reader is referred to Appendix~\ref{app:kanno} for details.